ychigiji/CSC212SpellChecking/README.md

 ### (20) Plot Query Speed

+Now consider the code in ``FakeDatasetExperiment``.

 I have devised a method ``timeLookup`` that calculates per-item query time for all the words in a structure.
 It also prints out the "fraction found" of the dataset.

 - Construct a dataset that has Strings that are both in and not in the dictionary.
 - For full credit, devise a method to inject some percentage of hits and misses.
 Create a line plot as the percentage of hits goes from (0.0 to 1.0) in steps of 0.1, where each line is a different data structure.

 ### (10) Spell-check a Project Gutenberg book

+Now consider the code in ``BookExperiment``.

 - What is the ratio that's "mis-spelled"?
 - Are the query speeds the same over real-world data?
 - What are some of the words that are "mis-spelled"?
 - I gave you ``WordSplitter`` again.

+## Now implement some code!

+This is the more traditional "data-structures" portion of the assignment.

 ### (10) CharTrie.countNodes()